sdtf322/JS-to-Google-Sheet-parser/README.md

 ## Installation

 1. Clone this repository to your local machine or download the source code.
-Place the program in a folder with your source file and service account file with credentials.
+Create a directory with your source file, service account file with credentials and downloaded program (script.js file).

 2. Open a terminal and navigate to the project directory.